diegojojoayandun/holbertonschool-higher_level_programming/README.md

 ## Description

-This is the first project for the second trimester of foundations section at Holberton School, it inmmerse us in the worl of Python with some Shell scripting.
+This is the Python language setion as part of second trimester of foundations at Holberton School, it inmmerse us in the world of Python with Shell scripting.

 ## Learning Objetives

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google a lot of topics about Python Language:

 ### General
 Why Python programming is awesome